-Our dataset includes account-level transaction data from a large national brokerage firm in China.21 The company has branches in almost all of China's provincial districts and is a market leader in several regions.
+Our dataset includes account-level transaction data from a large national brokerage firm in China.
+On The company has branches in almost all of China's provincial districts and is a market leader in several regions.
 Moreover, it provides comprehensive capital market service to its clients, making all exchange-listed securities available to them.
 This enables us to observe the trades of all exchange-listed assets.
 The dataset includes every transaction record from 2006 to 2016, for a total of 2,002,777 investors, and the structure is similar to the one used by Odean (1998), for example.
 Each observation specifies the account, date, time, price, quantity, and security code.
+Before 2015 we know that this is the only brokerage account of a person, following the "one investor - one account" regulation.
 In addition, the data also have records of cash holdings, allowing us to calculate total account balance.
 For a large number of investors, we have some additional information, namely their age, education and for how long the account has been opened, for example.